Canadian Premier League: Timeline

-Future teams

 Expansion

-While CPL commissioner, David Clanachan expressed, on numerous occasions, the league's plans to expand gradually up to 16 clubs in 2026.
-Clanachan also stated that the biggest issue for potential expansion teams is lack of facilities.
+As CPL commissioner, David Clanachan expressed on numerous occasions the league's plans to expand gradually up to 16 clubs by 2026.
+He also stated that the biggest issue for potential expansion teams is lack of facilities.
 Clanachan mentioned that the league was looking at regions and owners in St. John's, Moncton, Laval, Quebec City, Kitchener-Waterloo, the Niagara Region, the Durham Region, Mississauga, Regina, Saskatoon, and Kelowna as well as the Fraser Valley area of British Columbia.
 Other areas with CPL interest include Barrie, Montreal, and Saint John.

-On August 25, 2022, Soccer Quebec's general director Philippe Bernard was quoted in Le Journal de Québec announcing that Léger Marketing had been commissioned to launch a market study to verify interest in the province for a CPL team.
+On August 25, 2022, ARS de Quebec's Director General Philippe Bernard was quoted in Le Journal de Québec announcing that Léger Marketing had been commissioned to launch a market study to verify interest in the province for a CPL team.
 He also confirmed that Soccer Quebec had determined that Quebec City was the best market in the province for a new team.
 Although there isn't an ownership group yet, Bernard explained that the market study would help facilitate investment in a new team.
+In March 2025, CPL commissioner Mark Noonan and executive Vice President of Infrastructure Marni Dicker met with Quebec City mayor Bruno Marchand to discuss potential stadium sites, as the league was taking on the task of securing a stadium site rather than leaving that task to potential ownership groups.

 Also in 2022, the CPL began considering a "serious expansion bid" for Kelowna that includes a multi-use development proposal for a stadium site at the city's Recreation Avenue Park.
+In June 2024, Kelowna hosted a neutral site regular season game as part of the CPL's "On Tour" series.

+In January 2025, Kingston City Council passed a motion to work with Victory Grounds Ventures on developing a long-term lease for a multi-use stadium at the city's Memorial Centre for a proposed CPL team.
+Victory Grounds Ventures withdrew their proposal in March 2025, citing "potential legal issues" which were identified during the due diligence process, which "unfortunately made this project at the Memorial Centre not feasible."
+In September 2025, the Kingston Sentinels were announced as a League1 Ontario expansion team for the 2026 season, owned by Victory Group Ventures.
+Included in the release were intentions to build a soccer-specific stadium and found a Canadian Premier League team for the 2027 season.